Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Preliminaries

 one arrives back at the original function, $f^{**}=f$, if and only if $f$ is convex and lower semicontinuous.

 The \emph{subdifferential} of $f$ at some $x\in X$ is the set-valued map

-On the real axis, the set $\partial f(x)$ can be interpreted as the collection of all slopes for which the corresponding tangent of $f$ at $x$ never exceeds the function $f$ itself (globally, since the function is assumed convex).
+On the real line, the set $\partial f(x)$ can be interpreted as the collection of all slopes for which the corresponding tangent of $f$ at $x$ never exceeds the function $f$ itself (globally, since the function is assumed convex).
 It can be defined for concave functions as the \emph{superdifferential} by just reverting the inequality, and we use the same notation in this case.
 Note that $\partial f(x)$ is always a convex set, and that it includes infinitely many elements where $f$ has a kink and is thus non-differentiable.
 It can also be the empty set.
 To illustrate this, take $X=\R$ and $f(x)=-\sqrt{x}$ for $x\geq 0$ and $f(x)=+\infty$ for $x<0$ (which actually connects to reduced-density-matrix functional theory~\cite{Schilling2019}) and then note that $\partial f(0) = \emptyset$.
 Another one-dimensional example can be taken from a DFT-treatment of the quantum Rabi model~\cite{Bakkestuen2025}, where $\partial f(\pm 1)=\emptyset$ for $f(x)=-\sqrt{1-x^2}$ for $x\in[-1,1]$ and $f(x)=+\infty$ outside.
 If, on the other hand, $f$ is differentiable at $x$, then the subdifferential $\partial f(x)$ is single-valued and consists only of the functional derivative $\nabla f(x)$.
-The subdifferential fulfills the usual role of a derivative, by qualifying the minimum of a convex (not necessarily lower semicontinuous) functional,
+An graphical illustration with a function on $\R$ is provided in Figure~\ref{fig:convex-example}.